-1. It is the right of the City to determine unilaterally the purpose of the police department, set standards of services to be offered to the public, and exercise control and discretion over its organization and operations.
+- 1. It is the right of the City to determine unilaterally the purpose of the police department, set standards of services to be offered to the public, and exercise control and discretion over its organization and operations.
 Nothing in this Agreement constitutes or shall be interpreted to constitute a waiver or limitation on management rights provided for in Sec.
-447.209, Florida Statutes.
+447.209, Florida Statutes. - 2.
+The City has the right to suspend, demote, discharge, or take other disciplinary action against bargaining unit employees for just cause. - 3.
+The parties agree that any sworn member of the police department above the rank of sergeant that previously served in the rank of officer or sergeant for the City may return to the highest rank within the bargaining unit that such individual previously held, whether at the will of the employee or at the direction of the City.